russross/blackfriday/README.md

 * Include raw XML references;
 * Abbreviations.

+And the ability to pretty print the XML output.

 Mmark is forked from blackfriday which started out as a translation from C of [upskirt][4].

 A simular effort is [kramdown-rfc2629](https://github.com/cabo/kramdown-rfc2629) from Carsten Bormann.